FACTBOX-Companies change names, businesses to ride the crypto wave

-Dec 21 (Reuters) - Many tiny companies are pivoting operations or changing their names to cash-in on the cryptocurrency wave, in a trend reminiscent of the dotcom boom.
+Dec 22 (Reuters) - Many obscure companies are pivoting operations or changing their names to cash-in on the cryptocurrency wave, in a trend reminiscent of the dotcom boom.

 In the last few weeks, a barrage of companies have seen their shares sky-rocket, largely on words such as “crypto” or “blockchain” in their names.